Thalassophobia

 Thalassophobia (from Ancient Greek θάλασσα 'sea' and φόβος 'fear') is the persistent and intense fear of deep bodies of water, such as the ocean, seas, or lakes.
 Though related, thalassophobia should not be confused with aquaphobia, which is classified as the fear of water itself.
 Thalassophobia can include fears of being in deep bodies of water, the vastness of the sea, sea waves, aquatic animals, and great distance from land.

 The causes of thalassophobia are not clear and are a subject of research by medical professionals as they can vary greatly between individuals.
 Researchers have proposed that the fear of large bodies of water is partly a human evolutionary response, and may also be related to popular culture influences which induce fright and distress.
 It is also theorized that the underlying psychology of the phobia stems from the symbolic nature of water.
 Specifically, the vastness of the sea is often connected to one's deep unconscious.

-The severity of thalassophobia and the signs and symptoms associated with it are quite fluid and complex.
-People with thalassophobia go through numerous episodes of emotional and physical anguish caused by a variety of triggers.
-Treatment may comprise a combination of therapy and anxiolytics, and is most effective when administered to patients during childhood when thalassophobia is generally at its peak.
+The severity of thalassophobia and the signs and symptoms associated with it are fluid and complex.
+People with thalassophobia experience numerous episodes of emotional and physical anguish caused by a variety of triggers.
+Treatment may comprise a combination of therapy and anxiolytics and is most effective when administered to patients during childhood, when thalassophobia is generally at its peak.